eterey/pyprimes/README.txt

       Croft Spiral, and Wheel Factorisation.
     - Test whether numbers are prime efficiently.
     - Deterministic and probabilistic primality tests.
-    - Examples of what *not* to do provided, including trial division, Turner's algorithm, and primality testing using a regular expression.
+    - Examples of what *not* to do provided, including naive trial division, Turner's algorithm (Euler's sieve), and primality testing using a regular expression.
-    - Factorise numbers into the product of prime factors.
+    - Factorise small numbers into the product of prime factors.
-    - Suitable for Python 2.5 through 3.2 from one code base.
+    - Suitable for Python 2.4 through 3.x from one code base.

 Installation